THE TRAIL

 No firearms or narcotics

-Cash for alcoholic beverages and curios
+Cash for curios and local preserves/wine/port

 3 layers of upper clothing for hiking days (t-shirt, fleece and waterproof)